• Sign In

 • Slowed or halted growth

-A sudden jump in light intensity, especially in high heat or UV conditions, can shock or kill the plant.
+A sudden jump in light intensity, especially in high heat or UV conditions, can shock, damage, or even kill the plant.

 Gradual Acclimation Is Crucial